MassinissaDjellouli/CTFStuff/README.md

 - If the server is apache, try /.htaccess
 - If MacOS: try /.DS_Store

+When prompted for a password:

+- Try switching request to put or post

 ### StoredXSS

 To try to intercept requests from the page: